-When renting an apartment, there are two basic types of rental arrangements you can expect a landlord to offer you: a fixed-term lease and a month-to-month agreement.
+When renting an apartment, you can expect two basic types of rental arrangements with a landlord: a fixed-term lease and a month-to-month agreement.
 Here's a rundown of the pros and cons of each arrangement so you can decide which one is the best option.

 Month-to-Month Rental Agreement